top of page

 Volunteer Crew Leader

 Solange is an avid plant lover!
 Her children, grandchild, and family members will attest that she spends most of her time either gardening, researching gardening methods, or thinking about gardening.
-She became a Koiner Farm Volunteer Crew Leader in 2024 and greatly enjoys the opportunity to further expand her gardening knowledge and to be around like-minded people.
+She became a Volunteer Crew Leader in 2024 and greatly enjoys the opportunity to further expand her gardening knowledge and to be around like-minded people.
+Solange can be found at Loiederman Farm on Sunday evenings.

 Joan Kennedy